alex/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+## Parallelism and Asynchronous Requests
+Modern web browsers are designed to provide a smooth and responsive browsing experience.
+To achieve this, they employ techniques such as parallelism and support for asynchronous requests.
+These mechanisms significantly contribute to the performance and speed of web page loading.
+### Parallelism
+When you enter a URL in your browser's address bar and press Enter, the browser initiates multiple parallel requests to fetch various resources required to render the web page.
+These resources can include HTML, CSS, JavaScript files, images, and more.
+By initiating these requests in parallel, browsers can reduce page load times.
+Key points regarding parallelism include:
+- **Domain Sharding**: Browsers may employ a technique called domain sharding, where they open multiple connections to a single domain
+- **Resource Prioritization**: Browsers prioritize the loading of critical reources to ensure that users see meaningful content as quickly as possible.
+  ### Asynchronous Requests
+  They allow web pages to load and interact with external resources without blocking the main user interface.
+Key points include:
+- **XMLHttpRequest (XHR)**: XHR is a JavaScript object that enables making HTTP requests from a web page without reloading the entire page
+- **Fetch API**: The Fetch API is a modern replacement for XHR, It returns promises, making it easier to work with asynchronous code.
+- **Service Workers**: Service workers are scripts that run in the background and enable features such as push notifications, background synchronization, and caching, which enhance the offline capabilities of web applications.

 Behind the scenes of the Browser
 ----------------------------------